lsolbach/MDAGenerator/README.md

 XmiRepository
 =============

-An XmiRepository for reading UML XMI 1.2 files (e.g. ArgoUML).
+An XmiRepository for reading UML XMI 1.2 files (written by ArgoUML for example).

 Reads XMI files and makes the contained model available as java objects for further processing.
 Retains the structure of the XMI 1.2/UML 1.4 meta model.
-For further processing the transformation into a model that's more convenient to handle is advised (take a look the ModelRepository).
+For code generation the transformation into a model that's more convenient to handle is advised (take a look the ModelRepository).

 Runtime Requirements:
 ---------------------